 In addition to equipment, safety precautions must also be consistently designed and enforced.
 All employees must undergo a standardized safety training procedure so that everyone knows how best to protect themselves and keep the environment secure.

-Any protective gear, such as safety glasses, must be made uniform and comply with OSHA’s regulatory standards.
+Any protective gear, such as safety glasses, must be made uniform and comply with OSHA’s regulatory PPE standards.
+If you want information on choosing the right PPE for material handling tasks, we have an article that discusses that as well.

 Consider Material Handling Systems Holistically